-7.3 Complaints will be acknowledged in writing, defined and logged within five working days of being received, by the Complaints and Complements Team who will manage and oversee the complaint process.
-The acknowledgement will confirm which colleague will be acting as the Investigating Manager who will be dealing with the complaint together with our understanding of the complaint and the outcomes the customer is seeking (the 'complaint definition').
+7.3 Complaints will be acknowledged in writing, defined and logged within five working days of being received, by the Complaints Team who will manage and oversee the complaint process.
+The acknowledgement will confirm which colleague will be acting as the Investigating Manager along with our understanding of the complaint and the outcomes the customer is seeking (the 'complaint definition').